intersystems-community/Convergent-Analytics/README.md

 ## Articles

+- [Agent IRIS*](https://www.linkedin.com/pulse/agent-iris-sergey-lukyanchikov/) as of February 1st, 2022
-- [Distributed Artificial Intelligence with InterSystems IRIS](https://habr.com/en/company/intersystems/blog/550512/) as of April 3rd, 2021
+- [Distributed Artificial Intelligence with InterSystems IRIS](https://www.linkedin.com/pulse/distributed-artificial-intelligence-intersystems-iris-lukyanchikov/) as of April 6th, 2021
-- [InterSystems IRIS – the All-Purpose Universal Platform for Real-Time AI/ML](https://habr.com/ru/company/intersystems/blog/519926/) as of September 20th, 2020
+- [InterSystems IRIS – the All-Purpose Universal Platform for Real-Time AI/ML](https://www.linkedin.com/pulse/intersystems-iris-all-purpose-universal-platform-aiml-lukyanchikov/) as of September 20th, 2020
-- [AI Robotization with InterSystems IRIS Data Platform](https://habr.com/en/company/intersystems/blog/478822/) as of December 5th, 2019
+- [AI Robotization with InterSystems IRIS Data Platform](https://www.linkedin.com/pulse/ai-robotization-intersystems-iris-data-platform-sergey-lukyanchikov/) as of March 15th, 2020
 - [MLOps can help overcome risk in AI and ML projects](https://dataconomy.com/2019/10/mlops-can-help-overcome-risk-in-ai-and-ml-projects/) as of October 30th, 2019
 - [Python Gateway](https://community.intersystems.com/post/python-gateway-part-i-introduction) as of 12 April 2019